ericrqs/Juniper-vMX/README.md

     set interfaces ge-0/0/0 unit 0 family inet address 53.0.0.123/24
     commit
     exit
-_Note: This IP `53.0.0.123` must match the value that OpenStack assigned to the VFP VM on the `e` network_
+_Note: Change the IP `53.0.0.123` to match the value that OpenStack assigned to the VFP VM on the `e` network, or traffic will be blocked_

 - Create two Cirros VMs on network `e`
+- Log in to the Cirros machines and ensure that they received IPs
-- Ensure that the Cirros VMs received IPs and can ping each other
+- Ensure one Cirros VM can ping the other
-- Try to ping between a Cirros VM and the vMX from
+- Try to ping between a Cirros VM and the vMX

-It can fail in a number of ways, in ascending order of severity:
+This network test can fail in a number of ways, in ascending order of severity:
 - Can't ping the `ge-0/0/0.0` interface
 - `ge-0/0/0` doesn't appear on the VCP
 - `pfe-/0/0/0` doesen't appear on the VCP
 - If you log in to the VFP console (`root`/`root`) you can't ping the VCP at `128.0.0.1`

+Causes of failure include:
+- Incorrect OpenStack driver or port security settings
+- MTU less than 1500
+- Unexpected failure of OpenStack DHCP server
+- Mistakes in IPs
+- Mismatch between OpenStack assigned IP and IP set in the VM OS

+But there can also be other causes.

-Once you have determined that the manually deployed vMX works on your system:
+Once you have determined that a vMX deployed from the command line is fully working on your system:

 - Log in to the console of the VCP (root, no password) and do `halt`.
 - Power off the VCP VM.
 - Take a snapshot of the powered-off VCP called `vcpss`.
-This snapshot is the image that will be used by Quali to deploy the VCP, along with the vanilla VFP image that was imported.
+This snapshot is the image that will be used by Quali to deploy the VCP.
+(The VFP will be deployed from the original VFP image.)
 - Clean up the networks and VMs: